-Visitors will be able to experience Enkang’ang’ through virtual reality for three days during the DM22 pop-up festival, from 23-25 November, alongside an exhibition that will stay in place until the end of the year and is viewable on weekdays.
+Visitors experienced Enkang’ang’ through virtual reality, photographs, videos and wearable costumes; for three days during the DM22 pop-up festival, from 23-25 November.
+The exhibition stayed in place until the end of the year and was viewable on weekdays.

-Naitiemu will also present Enkang’ang’ at the DM22 Legacy Conference at Manchester School of Art on 23 November.
+I also presented Enkang’ang’ at the DM22 Legacy Conference at Manchester School of Art on 23 November.

 The theme was 'Where We Live'; an exchange of information that connects our senses and environments.